JmpKey/9l/README.md

 Note: all daemons can be used independently of each other.

-Implementation-bundle:
+Implementation-bundle:<br>
-mike - daemon server/file server, provides convenient management of daemons and stopping them (recommended in most cases);
+mike - daemon server/file server, provides convenient management of daemons and stopping them (recommended in most cases);<br>
-sally - daemon launch script, defines only how daemons in the current bundle should be launched (only for deeper scripts).
+sally - daemon launch script, defines only how daemons in the current bundle should be launched (only for deeper scripts).<br>

 Space structure:
 - bin/: contains daemon executable files;